 Having a number of issues close to the 10,000 limit synced from Jira may cause a slowdown in the performance of the integration as well.
 Airtable estimates that it is able to offer a sync performance of 100 issues synched per second.
 Syncing the maximum 10,000 issues could require almost 2 minutes per sync.

 The slowdown in the syncing process occurs because of the limitations the Jira API places on data transfers.
 Jira Cloud and Airtable do not sync via an app.
-Instead, the data sync occurs through a HTTPS secure connection, so Airtable cannot adjust the speed of the syncing process to alleviate this problem.
+Instead, the data sync occurs through an HTTPS secure connection, so Airtable cannot adjust the speed of the syncing process to alleviate this problem.

 The only option for the end-user to avoid slow syncing results is to limit the number of issues synching from Jira Cloud.

-Ending Up With Blank Fields in Airtable
+Blank Fields in Airtable